LabKey/labkey-api-python/README.md

 LabKey Server v13.3 and later.

 ## Contributing
-This library and the LabKey Server are maintained by LabKey.
-If you have any questions or need support, please use the [LabKey Server support forum](https://www.labkey.org/wiki/home/page.view?name=support)
+This package is maintained by [LabKey](http://www.labkey.com/).
+If you have any questions or need support, please use the [LabKey Server support forum](https://www.labkey.org/wiki/home/page.view?name=support).

 ### Testing
 If you are looking to contribute please run the tests before issuing a PR.
 For now you need to manually get the dependencies: